For Modi, India's election ends where it all began

 In November 2018, the United Nations said the river remained "woefully polluted" and efforts to clean it were "severely lacking."

-Despite this, Prakash said he would still vote for the Prime Minister on Sunday -- highlighting how Modi's appeal remains strong in the Hindu heartland.
+Despite this, Prakash said he would still vote for the Prime Minister -- highlighting how Modi's appeal remains strong in the Hindu heartland.

 Smart cities